Merchant Cash Advance: Revenue Based Financing

 Lowers cash flow.

-The lender automatically claims a portion of your business’s card sales to satisfy any remaining unpaid cash advance debt.
-This means less cash flow that’s accessible for you to use while you’re in repayment.
+The funder automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance debt.
+This means less cash flow that’s accessible for you to use while you’re in remittance.

 Higher fees.